 For the period ahead, the main strategic focus for the NCR will be in the area of employment facilitation for job creation through registration of new registrants and support to livelihoods.
-Focus on employment will encourage enhanced inclusive growth and thereby reduce poverty as envisaged in the Medium-Term Strategic Framework (MTSF) Priority 2: Economic transformation and job creation.
+Focus on employment will encourage enhanced inclusive growth and thereby reduce poverty as envisaged in the Medium-Term Development Plan (MTDP) Priority 1: Inclusive growth and job creation and Priority 2: Reduce poverty and tackle the high cost of living.

-In a more indirect way, the NCR will also contribute to MTSF Priority 1: A capable, ethical and developmental state.
+In a more indirect way, the NCR will also contribute to MTDP Priority 3: Building a capable, ethical and developmental state.
 It will continue to ensure it is capacitated with professional, ethical and meritocratic staff members and that high levels of ethical behaviour and corporate governance are maintained.

-The NCR will also contribute to MTSF Priority 7: A better Africa and world, in that it will continue to nurture and forge strategic relationships that have positive impacts for the African continent and the world.
+The NCR will also continue to nurture and forge strategic relationships that have positive impact for the African continent and the world.
 It already collaborates extensively and hosts delegations from various countries.

-To achieve the desired results in relation to its strategic focus, the NCR continues to contribute towards 7 of the 45 output targets of the dtic.
+To achieve the desired results in relation to its strategic focus, the NCR continues to contribute towards 5 of the 10 core output targets of the dtic.
 The NCR achieves this through its two institutional programmes and various projects carried out in collaboration with other stakeholders in the credit industry.
 The NCR will continue to prioritise women, youth and persons with disabilities.